-This Type of Algae Found in Ponds Is Potentially Fatal to Dogs—Here's How to Avoid It
+Blue-Green Algae Found in Ponds Is Potentially Fatal to Dogs—Here's What You Need to Know

 Blue-green algae is technically known as cyanobacteria, a very old organism that can be found across the United States in both freshwater and saltwater.
 You’re probably familiar with other varieties of algae, especially green algae, which is that slimy, scummy stuff you’ll see in pools, ponds, and even fish tanks.
 Green algae can look gross, but it isn’t toxic.
 Blue-green algae, on the other hand, is.

 Blue-green algae, confusingly, isn’t technically algae at all—it’s a bacteria—though it looks very similar.
 It’s most likely to appear in shallow water during hot months such as summer and early fall, where the temperature stays above around 75 degrees.
 With those ideal circumstances, blue-green algae can thrive, but the addition of other chemicals can cause what’s known as an algal bloom.
 An algal bloom can be caused when runoff of pesticides, fertilizers, and other chemical treatments enter a pond.
 Blue-green algae loves that stuff, and it can cause it to bloom in huge quantities.

 Blue-green algae is toxic; it smells awful, for one thing, and is known to kill fish and other marine life when it blooms.
 It hasn’t been confirmed yet, but it’s generally believed that this bacteria caused fatal liver failure in these dogs.
 Dogs can consume the algae after swimming in a pond infested with it, either by drinking the water or licking themselves after swimming.